InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training: Experiments

-Our experiments start with an initial dataset comprising 2,082 dialogue samples and 25,020 corresponding rubrics, as detailed in Sec.~\ref{subsec:dialogue_qa_sim}.
-For each user query, the base model generates eight candidate responses, which are subsequently evaluated by the Qwen3-30B-Instruct-2507 model, following the same evaluation pipeline used in ORBIT training.
-Based on this evaluation, we explore two complementary filtering strategies: \begin{itemize} \item \textbf{Sample-Level Filtering (Hard Sample Mining):} We filter queries based on their aggregate pass rates, retaining only those that challenge the current policy.
-Starting with 2,082 samples, we evaluate two subsets: a \textit{moderate} set ($s \in [0, 0.75]$, 1,403 samples) and a \textit{strict} set ($s \in [0, 0.5]$, 701 samples).

-\item \textbf{Rubric-Level Filtering (Constraint Optimization):} We filter rubrics based on their global pass rates to remove trivial constraints.
+Our analysis begins with 2,082 dialogue queries paired with 25,020 corresponding rubrics (see Sec.~\ref{subsec:dialogue_qa_sim}).
+For each query, the base model generates eight candidate responses, each evaluated by Qwen3-30B-Instruct following the evaluation pipeline used in ORBIT training.
+Based on these pass rates, we explore two complementary filtering approaches: \begin{itemize}[itemsep=1pt,topsep=2pt,leftmargin=*] \item \textbf{Sample-Level Filtering (Hard Sample Mining):} We filter queries based on their aggregate pass rates, retaining only those that challenge the current policy.
+Starting with 2,082 samples, we evaluate two subsets: a \textit{moderate} set ($\bar{s}_q \in [0, 0.75]$, 1,403 samples) and a \textit{strict} set ($\bar{s}_q \in [0, 0.5]$, 701 samples). \item \textbf{Rubric-Level Filtering (Constraint Optimization):} We filter rubrics based on their global pass rates to remove trivial constraints.
 Applying thresholds of $[0, 0.25]$, $[0, 0.5]$, and $[0, 0.75]$ reduces the rubric set from 25,020 to 10,055, 12,352, and 14,411, respectively.
-This aims to minimize the computational overhead of reward calculation without sacrificing alignment quality. \end{itemize}
+This aims to minimize the computational overhead of reward calculation while preserving alignment effectiveness. \end{itemize}

+The baseline model (without filtering) is trained for 320 RL steps in a single-stage training procedure.
+Filtered configurations ($[0, 0.5]$ and $[0, 0.75]$) are evaluated at 110 and 220 steps, respectively, ensuring that each filtered subset is trained for exactly ten epochs.
+As illustrated in Tab.~\ref{tab: pass@k} and Fig.~\ref{pass@k}, selective filtering improves the trade-off between computational cost and response length.
+Moderate filtering effectively preserves downstream performance while reducing runtime and response length, whereas overly strict filtering reveals a clear exploration–efficiency trade-off.